Top 6 Autoimmune Triggers You Control: Infections

 Three Short Stories Illustrate the Infection-Autoimmune Connection

 “My mother likely had a Porphyromonas gingivalis or Streptococcus sanguis infection.
 These are two kinds of oral bacteria that can cause infection.
 Each of these bacterial strains releases a toxin.
 The dentist removed the teeth, the barriers were broken, and these toxins got into her bloodstream immediately.
-She started making antibodies [immune system defense] against the toxins and, because of the molecular similarity between the toxin and her joints, her immune cells started attacking her joints.
-After 5 years, she started having symptoms of rheumatoid arthritis.
-After another 5 or 10 years, this resulted needing a total knee replacement.”
+She started making antibodies [immune system defense] against the toxins and, because of the molecular similarity between the toxin and her joints (molecular mimecry), her immune cells started attacking her joints.
+After 5 years, she developed rheumatoid arthritis.
+Her pain became so severe that eventually she required a total knee replacement.”

 After many years of conventional treatment for rheumatoid arthritis, multiple sclerosis, and Hashimoto’s thyroiditis, Martha, at 64, became a patient of Richard Horowitz, MD, author and Lyme expert.
 Dr. Horowitz ordered tests for Lyme disease, and they came back positive.
 “Lyme disease co-infections were mimicking and exacerbating Martha’s [autoimmune] disorders and were responsible for some of her resistant symptoms (i.e., numbness, tingling, joint pain, fatigue and balance issues, etc.).”
-Once she was treated for the Lyme co-infections, Martha’s resistant symptoms improved and she felt much better.
+Once she was treated for the Lyme co-infections, Martha’s resistant symptoms cleared and she recovered.

 After a ten-year history of lupus, aches and pains, a mysterious rash, profound fatigue, and weight loss resistance, Kara signed up for my Functional Medicine Autoimmune Reversal program.
 Lab work confirmed a fungal infection in her sinuses, candida overgrowth, reactivated EBV, and walking pneumonia.
 Kara was 100% committed to getting well.
 She embarked on a 30-day food vacation and discovered that she was sensitive to grains, eggs and nightshades; she modified her lifestyle to be in bed by 9:30 pm; she began meditating and writing in a gratitude journal daily; she took targeted supplements and herbs; and within 5 months, Kara’s symptoms subsided.
 Within 9 months her lab results improved, her energy returned, her rash vanished, her joint pain diminished, her digestion dramatically improved, and she was finally able to lose 27 pounds of inflammatory weight.